ewagner-splunk/sql/README.md

 ### overrides
 Takes 1 argument: the org slug.
 Returns all active overrides in place for that org (both manual and scheduled) with all the relevant details.

-### country_code
+### phone
-Takes one argument: country code in format "+#" (For example, pass `country_code +48` for Poland).
+Takes one argument: All or part (country code) of a phone number For example, pass `country_code +48` for all users with a Polish phone number or pass `phone 555-555-5555` to find the user with that number.
 Returns a list of all users with phone numbers using that country code.
 (How many users do we have with Polish phone numbers?)